SapitoSucio/froggo-guides/docs/script_commands.md

 	close;

 OnInit:
-	// Display an icon if the player has completed the given hunting quest and his/her variable 'unknown_var' is above 0 questinfo QTYPE_QUEST, QMARK_YELLOW, "checkquest(1001,HUNTING) == 2 && unknown_var \>** 0";
+	// Display an icon if the player has completed the given hunting quest and his/her variable `unknown_var` is above 0 questinfo QTYPE_QUEST, QMARK_YELLOW, "checkquest(1001,HUNTING) == 2 && unknown_var \>** 0";

-	//.. or display an icon if the player didn't start the given quest and he/she has one red potion in inventory questinfo QTYPE_QUEST, QMARK_YELLOW, "!isbegin_quest(1001) && countitem(501) == 1";
+	//.. or display an icon if the player didn`t start the given quest and he/she has one red potion in inventory questinfo QTYPE_QUEST, QMARK_YELLOW, "!isbegin_quest(1001) && countitem(501) == 1";
 	end;
 }